 Please note this post contains affiliate links.

-Margaritas used to be something that I totally hated…
+I have to be honest with you… Margaritas used to be something that I totally hated…

 I know, I knowwwwwwww, how could I possibly say a thing like that?!

 Honestly, it was because of one thing.
+Margarita mix.

 Little ol’ me who didn’t know any better, used to think all margaritas were made with margarita mix.
-You know that sour and sweet mix that tastes processed and doesn’t really capture the flavor of what a margarita SHOULD be.
+You know that sour and sweet mix that tastes processed and doesn’t really capture the flavor of what a traditional margarita SHOULD be.

 At the time, most of the margaritas you ordered out were, at least for the classic margaritas.